RyanSnodgrass/wizards_in_hats_blog/_drafts/ruby-assembly.md

 Does this mean the .proc methods are stored in a memory address ? like a bank of memory for which the bytes are instructed? but how does it know where to go next if it stores the function in memory addresses one byte at a time?

+## Memory Mapped I/O (MMIO)
+RAM at address `$2000` to `$6000` are reserved for MMIO.
+Not really memory at all, but rather connections to other devices such as the PPU.